rajeshso/maze-luxsoft/README.md

 The design pattern is a Visitor Pattern.

 The Maze consists of cells.

 Every cell has an identity.
+Every cell has links to its neighbouring Cells.

 The explorer can visit a particular cell.